clebim/Cardapio-Online/README.md

 # Create the instance of redis

 # Make a copy of '.env.example' to '.env'
-# and set with YOUR environment variables.
+# and set with YOUR environment variables in .env and .env.test
+# Do not change the NODE_ENV variable in .env.test
 # The aws variables do not need to be filled for dev environment
 $ cp .env.example .env

+# configure ormconfig.json with your settings following ormconfig.exemple.json
+$ cp ormconfig.example.json ormconfig.json

 # Once the services are running, run the migrations
 $ yarn typeorm migration:run